 There was a time with DC ran so many stories, writers couldn’t even keep up with the origins of characters, or even there powers and so they sought out to iron-out some issues, which lead to the creation of a Crisis but that another story.
 In this case DC ask the ever popular Alan Moore, to write a story using the character.

-Story: Superman long roster of villains are mostly dead or inactive, but when they all sudden gather together for one final confrontation, the Man of Steel has no other choice but to confront them in one final massive battle, that will result in heavy loses for both sides.
+- Whatever Happened to the Man of Tomorrow?: Superman long roster of villains are mostly dead or inactive, but when they all sudden gather together for one final confrontation, the Man of Steel has no other choice but to confront them in one final massive battle, that will result in heavy loses for both sides.

 This image here is worth enough